 - Cover with plastic wrap or a lid and allow to ferment at room temperature overnight or up to 12 hours.
 For best results, avoid using a towel as a cover because a hard crust may form on top of the dough from exposure to air.

-- The next day, heat the skillet over medium heat and add butter.
+- The next day, heat a large skillet over medium heat and add half of the butter.
+(I make these in two batches, four or five at a time.)
 The temperature and time may be dependent on your stove and the type of skillet you use.

 - Butter the rings and place them in the skillet.